Iraq national under-23 football team: 2016 Rio Olympics

 Iraq qualified for the 2016 Olympics by clinching third place at the 2016 AFC U-23 Championship.
 The first game saw Iraq play against Denmark, and the score turned out as a 0–0 draw, despite Iraq having 18 shots in the match.
 The second game was played against the hosts and pre-tournament favourites, Brazil, which also ended up as a 0–0 draw, which was hailed as a great result for Iraq.
 In the third game, Iraq tied South Africa 1–1, despite having a huge 29 shots in the match.
 This result, coupled with Denmark's defeat to Brazil, saw Iraq get eliminated at the group stage.
 Brazil eventually went on to win the tournament.

 AFC U-23 Asian Cup

 2013 AFC U-22 Championship

 Iraq's first major honour on U-23 level was the 2013 AFC U-22 Championship.
 The tournament started with a 3–1 win against Saudi Arabia.
 That was followed by a 2–1 win against Uzbekistan and a 1–0 win against China.
 The quarter-finals saw them beat Japan 1–0, and the semi-final against favourites Korea Republic with another 1–0 win.

 The final was against local rivals Saudi Arabia, and Mohannad Abdul-Raheem scored the only goal to win the tournament for Iraq.
 This victory secured Iraq's first Asian Cup U-23 title.
+Amjad Kalaf was named the most valuable player of the tournament.